onc-healthit/lantern-back-end/README.md

 More information about the R lintr can be found [here](https://github.com/jimhester/lintr)

+### Make Commands
+To make it easier, there are make commands that run the lintrs.
+The Go and R lintrs can be run on the Lantern code at any time using
+`make lint`
+There are also separate make commands to run the Go lintr and R lintr, which are `make lint_go` and
+`make lint_R`.

 ## Running Shiny Load Test
 To run a load test, install shiny load test and shiny cannon [here](https://rstudio.github.io/shinyloadtest/)